AlexanderBrecke/app_translate/README.md

 * Ability to favorite translations
 * Clicking an item in the history list shows the translation card of that translation
 * Ability to remove history items by swiping them to the left
+* Separate lists for history and favorites
+* Switch that shows up if there are items in both history and favorites that allows user to switch between what list is shown
+* Show favorite list as default unless it is empty